AlgoTraders/stock-analysis-engine/helm/README.rst

     :target: https://asciinema.org/a/230411?autoplay=1
     :alt: Use Helm to Run the Analysis Engine on Kubernetes

-To run the Analysis Engine (AE) on kubernetes using helm please ensure you have:
+This guide outlines how to use helm to deploy and manage the Analysis Engine (AE) on kubernetes (tested on ``1.13.3``).

+It requires the following steps are done before getting started:

 #.
 Access to a running Kubernetes cluster
 #.  `Helm is installed <https://helm.sh/docs/using_helm/>`__
 #.
 A valid account for `IEX Cloud <https://iexcloud.io/cloud-login#/register/>`__
 #.
 A valid account for `Tradier <https://developer.tradier.com/user/sign_up>`__
 #.
 Optional - `Install Ceph Cluster for Persistent Storage Support <https://deploy-to-kubernetes.readthedocs.io/en/latest/ceph.html>`__
+#.
+Optional - `Install the Stock Analysis Engine for Local Development Outside of Kubernetes <https://stock-analysis-engine.readthedocs.io/en/latest/README.html#getting-started>`__

 Getting Started
 ===============